2022 Tower Hamlets London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some powers are shared with the Greater London Authority, which also manages passenger transport, police, and fire.

 Since its formation, Tower Hamlets has generally been under Labour control.
 The SDP–Liberal Alliance won a majority of seats in the 1986 election, and the newly formed Liberal Democrats won a majority in the 1990 election.
 There was also a period of no overall control from 2014 to 2018.
 From 1990 to 2006, all councillors elected to the council were Labour or Liberal Democrats.
 In the 2006 election, Labour maintained its majority by winning 26 seats, but the new Respect Party won twelve seats, with the Conservatives on seven and the Liberal Democrats on six.
-In the 2010 election, Respect lost all but one of its seats with Labour winning 41, the Conservatives winning eight and the Liberal Democrats winning one.
-Respect were the only party to advocate a change in executive arrangements at the council to introduce a directly elected mayor of Tower Hamlets.
+In the 2010 election Respect lost all but one of its seats, with Labour winning 41, the Conservatives winning eight and the Liberal Democrats winning one.
+Respect was the only party to advocate a change in executive arrangements at the council by the introduction of a directly elected mayor of Tower Hamlets.
 A mayoral petition was successfully arranged by the Respect activist Abjol Miah, which was successful.

-The Labour councillor Lutfur Rahman, who had been leader of the council from 2008 until his was replaced in 2010 after a Channel 4 documentary linked him to the Islamic Forum of Europe, was selected as his party's candidate for the mayoralty.
+The Labour councillor Lutfur Rahman, who had been leader of the council from 2008 until he was replaced in 2010 after a Channel 4 documentary linked him to the Islamic Forum of Europe, was selected as his party's candidate for the mayoralty.
 He was removed as the candidate by the National Executive Committee of the Labour Party after "very serious allegations" about the selection.
 He subsequently ran as an independent candidate with support from Respect.
 Rahman was elected in the October 2010 election with more than half of the vote in the first round.
 Rahman established a new political party called Tower Hamlets First in 2013.
 He ran for re-election as the Tower Hamlets First candidate in 2014, being re-elected in the second round against the Labour candidate John Biggs.
 In the concurrent council election, Tower Hamlets First won 18 seats, with Labour on 22 and the Conservatives on 5, resulting in no overall control of the council.